Adopting Sidecar Containers

 When the SidecarContainers feature gate is enabled, Pods gain a new field in their API.
 Some tools or mutating webhooks might have been built with an earlier version of Kubernetes API.

-If tools pass the unknown fields as-is using various patching strategies to mutate a Pod object, this will not be a problem.
-However there are tools that will strip out unknown fields; if you have those, they must be recompiled with the v1.28+ version of Kubernetes API client code.
+If tools pass unknown fields as-is using various patching strategies to mutate a Pod object, this will not be a problem.
+However, there are tools that will strip out unknown fields; if you have those, they must be recompiled with the v1.28+ version of Kubernetes API client code.

 The way to check this is to use the kubectl describe pod command with your Pod that has passed through mutating admission.
 If any tools stripped out the new field (restartPolicy:Always), you will not see it in the command output.

-If you hit an issue like this, please advise the author of the tools or the webhooks use one of the patching strategies of modifying objects instead of a full object update.
+If you hit an issue like this, please advise the author of the tools or the webhooks use one of the patching strategies for modifying objects instead of a full object update.

 Automatic injection of sidecars

-If you are using software that injects sidecars automatically, there are a few possible strategies you may follow to ensure that native sidecar container can be used.
-All of the strategies are generally options you may choose to decide whether the Pod the sidecar will be injected to will land on a Node supporting the feature or not.
+If you are using software that injects sidecars automatically, there are a few possible strategies you may follow to ensure that native sidecar containers can be used.
+All strategies are generally options you may choose to decide whether the Pod the sidecar will be injected to will land on a Node supporting the feature or not.

 As an example, you can follow this conversation in Istio community.
-The discussion is exploring the options listed below.
+The discussion explores the options listed below.

-1. Mark Pods that lands to nodes supporting sidecars.
+1. Mark Pods that land to nodes supporting sidecars.
 You can use node labels and node affinity to mark nodes supporting sidecar containers and Pods landing on those nodes.

 • query node version and assume the feature gate is enabled on the version 1.29+